-Figure 6.5.1: Certificate Hierarchy
+Figure 6.5.1-1: Certificate Hierarchy

 Digital certificates are stored in a certificate store.
-Major operating system (OS) vendors, Microsoft and Apple, include Root CA certificates in their Trusted Root Certification Authority certificate store that have met their security requirements.
-Some applications use the OS certificate stores, while others (e.g. Firefox and Oracle) have separate certificate stores.
+Major operating system (OS) vendors, Microsoft™ and Apple™, include Root CA certificates in their Trusted Root Certification Authority certificate store that have met their security requirements.
+Some applications use the OS certificate stores, while others (e.g. Firefox™ and Oracle™) have separate certificate stores.

-Although OS and application vendors have a list of Trust Root CA certificates, additional Root CA certificates may be added to the Trusted Root Certification Authority certificate store by Administrators and end users with required security permissions.
+Although OS and application vendors have a list of Trust Root CA certificates, additional Root CA certificates may be added to the Trusted Root Certification Authority (TRCA?) certificate store by Administrators and end users with required security permissions.
 If a Root CA is compromised or no longer trusted, security patches shall be applied to remove them from the Trusted Root Certification Authority certificate store or they shall be removed manually.